-With this program, you can open and view files created in the format with RSS.
-The following [Options] are available.
+With this function, you can open and view files created in the format with RSS.

-- Update: You can update one RSS feed if you can access the network. - Update all: You can update RSS feeds with just one click - New RSS Feed: You can add an RSS feed manually. - ► Edit: Modify the existing RSS feed. - Delete: Allows you to erase the selected RSS feed. - ▶ Send URL: Allows the RSS information to be sent via SMS to another person. - New Folder: Add a new folder manually.
+- Update all: Allows you to update RSS feeds with just one click. - ► New RSS Feed: Allows you to add an RSS feed manually. - ▶ Move: Move an RSS feed to another folder. - ▶ Delete: Allows you to erase the selected RSS feed.

-- Update Schedule: You can configure the automatic RSS Feed update intervals. - Select Multiple: Allows you to select multiple RSS feeds for moving or deleting.
+- Send URL: Allows the RSS information to be sent via SMS to another person. - ► New Folder: Allows you to create a new folder manually. - ▶ Update Schedule: You can change the schedule for updating RSS feeds. - ▶ Delete All: Delete all RSS feeds.